 “If a mother uses toddler formula as ‘insurance’ for the child’s nutrient intake, the child may not learn healthy eating habits: ‘It doesn’t matter what else he/she eats, as the formula will make up for any deficiencies,’ type of attitude.
 As part of normal development, they should be learning to appreciate real food.”

-Toddler formula may contain ingredients that are not healthy for toddlers.
-“The formula may also be sweetened, which is unhealthy.
-Flavours also mean unnecessary artificial additives in the child’s diet,” Joy says.
+Toddler milk may contain ingredients that are not healthy for toddlers.
+“The formula may also be sweetened (e.g. with corn syrup or other sugars), which is unhealthy.
+Flavors also mean unnecessary artificial additives in the child’s diet,” Joy says.

 Toddler formula may also reduce iron absorption.
-“It’s also very hard to provide iron in a cows milk formula, as the milk is naturally high in calcium and these two minerals compete for absorption.
-It is better to have them in different foods in the diet,” Joy says.
+“It’s also very hard to provide iron in a cow’s milk formula, as the milk is naturally high in calcium and these two minerals compete for absorption.
+It’s better to have them in different foods in the diet,” Joy says.

 The MAIF Agreement says that companies must not promote infant formula (for ages 0–6 months) or follow-on formula (for ages 6–12 months).
 Toddler formula (from 12 months on) is not part of these agreements.

-Hence, marketing of toddler milks has no restrictions and are aggressively marketed.
-Research shows that many parents don’t differentiate between infant and toddler formulas, but rather only recognise the brand — which is where the first point of this article comes into play.
-Formula companies make both infant and toddler formulas identical in order for you to recognise the tin, hence buy their formula for your baby (despite the advertising being for toddlers).
+Hence, the marketing of toddler milk has no restrictions and is aggressively marketed.
+Research shows that many parents don’t differentiate between infant and toddler formulas, but rather only recognize the brand — which is where the first point of this article comes into play.
+Formula companies make both infant and toddler formulas identical in order for you to recognize the tin, hence buy their formula for your baby (despite the advertising being for toddlers).

 NOTE: If you wish to make a complaint about a formula company’s advertising (due to a violation of the MAIF), the advisory panel for breeches was abolished a little while ago, due to government cut backs.
 However, complaints can now be made directly to the department of health.